Sergei Taneyev: Life

 Taneyev attended Moscow University for a short time and was acquainted with outstanding Russian writers, including Ivan Turgenev and Mikhail Saltykov-Shchedrin.
 During his travels in Western Europe in 1876 and 1877, he met Émile Zola, Gustave Flaubert, César Franck, and Camille Saint-Saëns, amongst others.

 When Tchaikovsky resigned from the Moscow Conservatory in 1878, Taneyev was appointed to teach harmony.
 He would later also teach piano and composition.
 He served as Director from 1885 to 1889, and continued teaching until 1905.
 He had great influence as a teacher of composition.
-His pupils included Alexander Scriabin, Sergei Rachmaninoff, Jacob Weinberg, Reinhold Glière, Paul Juon, Julius Conus, and Nikolai Medtner.
+His pupils included Alexander Scriabin, Sergei Rachmaninoff, Jacob Weinberg, Reinhold Glière, Paul Juon, Julius Conus, Nikolai Medtner, and Thomas de Hartmann.
 The polyphonic interweaves in the music of Rachmaninoff and Medtner stem directly from Taneyev's teaching.
 Scriabin, on the other hand, broke away from Taneyev's influence.

 Taneyev was also a scholar of notable erudition.
 In addition to music, he studied—for relaxation—natural and social science, history, mathematics, plus the philosophies of Plato and Spinoza.

 During the summers of 1895 and 1896, Taneyev stayed at Yasnaya Polyana, the home of Leo Tolstoy and his wife Sofia.
 The latter developed an attachment to the composer that embarrassed her children and made Tolstoy jealous, although Taneyev himself remained unaware of it.

 In 1905, revolution and its consequent effect on the Moscow Conservatory led Taneyev to resign from the staff there.
 He resumed his career as a concert pianist, both as soloist and chamber musician.
 He was also able to pursue composition more intensely, completing chamber works with a piano part which he could play in concerts as well as some choruses and a substantial number of songs.
 His last completed work was the cantata At the Reading of a Psalm, completed at the beginning of 1915.

 Taneyev contracted pneumonia after attending the funeral of Scriabin, in Moscow, on 16 April 1915.
 While he was recovering, he succumbed to a heart attack in Dyudkovo, near Zvenigorod.

 A museum dedicated to Taneyev is located in Dyudkovo.
 There is also a section dedicated to Taneyev at the Tchaikovsky Museum in Klin.